 Serving Ideas

-- A Fresh Crunch: Pair it with a Simple Green Salad to balance the creaminess.
+- Fresh salad: Pair it with a simple green salad to balance the richness and add some crunch.

 Storage